 Social media is essential to drive traffic to your website.
 As consumers increasingly spend all of their time on Facebook and LinkedIn, the paradigm of web surfing from site to site has disappeared.
-85% of traffic is already mobile, and around 2/3 of that is spent on Facebook.
+85% of traffic is already mobile, and around 2/3 of that is spent on Facebook, at least in some countries.
 Scrolling on your smartphone is the preferred consumption modus, not mouse-clicking links on the desktop.

 Still, websites have their uses.
 Especially in the B2B business, you want customers to see your company website which is still the best place to showcase your products and services.
 Customers who need those products and services will search for them.
 Here’s where your SEO strategy comes in.
 Without SEO, you will be relegated to the nether regions of the Google pile.

 But your best clients aren’t necessarily those searching for you.
 Companies are increasingly creating products with uses and names consumers are not familiar with.
 Factory automation companies, for example, use concepts not yet widely known.
 SMM is the ideal strategy for these companies because they need to create a platform or post on a platform that allows them to reach the right target audience and talk to them about solutions to problems their customers are not yet aware of.
 In Taiwan for example, FB pages like Taiwan’s Future reach a large audience of people interested in technology.
 Posting there or similar sites is the right way to reach B2B customers.
 Thousands of similar Facebook pages exist in every country, and marketers must embrace them in order to remain relevant.